 This age-old question challenges newbie backpackers and veterans alike.
 You've already spent a substantial amount on a tent, but should you tack on the extra purchase of a footprint?
 Is it really necessary?
 Below we break down the key components of the decision, including what a footprint really does, how the toughness of your particular tent and the surface you are camping on matter, footprint cost and weight, the best DIY footprint options, and more.
-For more information in this area, see our article on the best backpacking tents
+For more background information and a look at our top tent picks, check out our articles on the best backpacking tents, best budget backpacking tents, and best ultralight tents.

 What Exactly Does a Footprint Do?

 A footprint is a lightweight ground sheet that forms a barrier between your tent floor and the ground.
-If we, as good backpackers and stewards of the land, adhere to Leave No Trace principles, we will camp as often as possible on durable surfaces (read: rock, gravel, or already established campsites).
-Well, over time, these surfaces can act like sandpaper and eventually erode the tent fabric and waterproofing.
-In the worst-case scenario, a puncture from a rock or root puts a hole in your tent floor, which can be a difficult thing to repair.
-To protect this from occurring, a footprint acts like a second skin by creating an extra barrier between you and the ground.
-A tent alone should keep you dry (that's its job), so the real questions are whether a footprint is necessary given the extra cost and weight, and what your options really are, all of which is covered below.
+If we, as good backpackers and stewards of the land, adhere to Leave No Trace principles, we will camp as often as possible on durable surfaces like rock, gravel, or already established campsites.
+Over time, these surfaces can act like sandpaper and eventually erode your tent's fabric and waterproofing, especially if you're using an ultralight tent that's made with ultra-thin materials.
+In the worst-case scenario, a puncture from a rock or root puts a hole in your tent floor, which can be difficult to repair.
+To prevent this from happening, a footprint acts like a second skin by creating an extra barrier between you and the ground.
+A tent alone should keep you dry (that's its job), so the real questions are whether a footprint is necessary given the extra cost and weight and what your options really are, all of which we cover below.

 The Toughness (Floor Denier) of Your Tent